 Answer: Yes, however the initial setup of the key must be performed on a desktop computer for some services.
 For other devices with lighting ports make sure an official Apple adapter.

 Answer: Follow our set up step by step instructions on the VeriMark™ support site.

 Answer: Make sure you set up VeriMark™Guard following the instructions on the VeriMark™ support page.
 On login screen select “Security Key” instead on “finger print key” the second option is used for VeriMark™ and VeriMark™ IT under Windows Hello.

-Answer: Microsoft has recommended Windows Hello for Business (WHFB) and FIDO2 security keys as the most secure authentication methods for Azure AD.
+Answer: Microsoft has recommended Windows Hello for Business (WHFB) and FIDO2 security keys as the most secure authentication methods for Microsoft Entra ID AD.
 We have several products (VeriMark IT and VeriMark Guard) that fully support these strong passwordless authentication methods.
 For more information directly from Microsoft, see the following guidance:

-Plan a password less authentication deployment in Azure Active Directory
+Plan a password less authentication deployment in Microsoft Entra ID Active Directory

-What authentication and verification methods are available in Azure Active Directory?
+What authentication and verification methods are available in Microsoft Entra ID Active Directory?

 Your organisation may benefit from a combination of both products.
 This depends on whether your users need the flexibility and portability of a FIDO2 security key such as the VeriMark Guard.
 Shared computing scenarios (such as kiosks) and users who rely on multiple cross-platform devices (such as Windows, macOS and mobile devices) should leverage VeriMark Guard.
 Users who have only a dedicated Windows 10/11 device may be better suited for VeriMark IT.